Automate with GitHub Actions

 Cost Control

-Each run invokes Claude for the agent-under-test, scoring, and judging.
+Each run invokes Claude for the agent-under-test, invariants, and judging.
 Control cost with:

 -